KnownStormChaser/master-weather-model-list/README.md

 - **Tropical cyclone / hurricane models**
 - **Air quality and atmospheric composition models** (deterministic and ensemble)
 - **Long-range forecast systems** (sub-seasonal, seasonal, and interannual prediction)
+- **Hydrological models** (`models/hydrological_models/`) — river discharge, runoff, and flood forecast systems.
+These carry two geometries: a land surface grid where water is generated and a routing network where it moves.
+Reach-based vector output on a river network is admitted as a documented exception to the gridded-data rule, paralleling the station time series exception for storm surge.
+- **Fire danger models** (`models/fire_danger_models/`) — fire danger index and fire behaviour forecast systems.
+Named for danger ratings rather than fire weather, because the outputs are indices computed from weather rather than weather fields, and because smoke dispersion models live under `models/air_quality_models/`.
+- **Space weather models** (`models/space_weather_models/`) — Earth-referenced upper atmosphere forecast systems: ionosphere, thermosphere, aurora, and ground-level geomagnetic and geoelectric effects.
+Heliospheric models are out of scope: they grid a volume in heliocentric coordinates in which Earth is a single moving point, and produce no terrestrial grid.
 - **AI-based and hybrid physics–AI forecast systems**
 - **Operational weather satellites** with openly distributed raw data (Level 1 calibrated radiances, Level 2 retrievals)
 - **Operational weather radar networks and composites** with openly distributed gridded data (e.g., reflectivity mosaics and radar-derived precipitation estimation); rendered radar imagery and viewer-only web loops remain out of scope